j-galkiewicz/EMPR/README.md

-# EMPR App --> To see the prototype of this app in Figma please go to "Projects"
+# EMPR App --> To see the link to the prototype of this app please go to "Projects"

-A prototype of my health modular app
+A prototype of my health modular app.
+It has been created using Figma.